Cosmic egg: West Africa

 In Dogon mythology from Burkina Faso, the creator-god Amma takes the form of an egg.
 The egg is divided into four sections representing the four elements: air, fire, water, and earth.
 This also establishes the four cardinal directions.
-Failing to create the Earth on her first attempt, Amma plants a seed in herself that forms two placentas, each containing a pair of twins.
+Failing to create the Earth on her first attempt, Amma plants a seed in herself that forms two placentas, containing a pair of twins.
 One twin, Ogo, breaks out and unsuccessfully tries to create a universe.
 Amma however is able to create the Earth now from a part of Ogo's placenta.
 Ogo's twin, Nommo, is killed by Amma and parts of the body are scattered across the world to give it order.
 The parts were then reconstituted to revive Nommo.
 Nommo creates four spirits that become the ancestors of the Dogon people.
 These spirits are sent with Nommo into an ark to populate the world.

 The creation account proceeds as follows:In the beginning, Amma dogon, alone, was in the shape of an egg: the four collar bones were fused, dividing the egg into air, earth, fire, and water, establishing also the four cardinal directions.
 Within this cosmic egg was the material and the structure of the universe, and the 266 signs that embraced the essence of all things.
 The first creation of the world by Amma was, however, a failure.
 The second creation began when Amma planted a seed within herself, a seed that resulted in the shape of man.
 But in the process of its gestation, there was a flaw, meaning that the universe would now have within it the possibilities for incompleteness.
 Now the egg became two placentas, each containing a set of twins, male and female.
 After sixty years, one of the males, Ogo, broke out of the placenta and attempted to create his own universe, in opposition to that being created by Amma.
 But he was unable to say the words that would bring such a universe into being.
 He then descended, as Amma transformed into the earth the fragment of placenta that went with Ogo into the void.
 Ogo interfered with the creative potential of the earth by having incestuous relations with it.
 His counterpart, Nommo, a participant in the revolt, was then killed by Amma, the parts of his body cast in all directions, bringing a sense of order to the world.
 When, five days later, Amma brought the pieces of Nommo's body together, restoring him to life, Nommo became ruler of the universe.
 He created four spirits, the ancestors of the Dogon people; Amma sent Nommo and the spirits to earth in an ark, and so the earth was restored.
 Along the way, Nommo uttered the words of Amma, and the sacred words that create were made available to humans.
 In the meantime, Ogo was transformed by Amma into Yuguru, the Pale Fox, who would always be alone, always be incomplete, eternally in revolt, ever wandering the earth seeking his female soul.